 Lunches will be served in the Schmidt Gallery of the library, 1205 Main, from 11:30 a.m. to 1 p.m. weekdays from May 28 to Aug.
 2.

 In previous years, the lunches were served at ECC, 305 Main, but the program will be moving to its classrooms to 2501 E. 13th for the 2019-2020 school year.

 The Summer Snack Shack offered last year at the library will return as well.
 Free snacks will be served from 3:30 to 4:30 p.m. weekdays in the children’s department on the second floor.

 Keeping the program downtown was a necessity, said Jessica Younker, director of nutrition services for USD 489.

 “The way the rules are for the federal programs, there’s only so many neighborhoods in Hays that we can host a lunch program that’s free for all kids, and the downtown area is a neighborhood that allows that,” she said.

 Younker said the library was eager to offer its gallery when she was looking for a new location.
-Meagan Zampier, HPL youth services manager, said accommodating the lunch program hasn’t taken much work.
+Meagan Zampieri, HPL youth services manager, said accommodating the lunch program hasn’t taken much work.

 “We have a little gallery kitchen.
-It’s not a full-service kitchen by any means, but it’s space for serving,” Zampier said.
+It’s not a full-service kitchen by any means, but it’s space for serving,” Zampieri said.